fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

     <ul>
       <li>Step scaling policy: launch resources in response to demand.
 It's not a guarantee the resources are ready when necessary</li>
       <li>Simple Scaling Policy: Relies on metrics for scaling needs, e.g., add 1 instance when CPU utilization metric > 70%.</li>
-      <li>Target Tracking Policy: Use scaling metrics and value that ASG should maintain at all times, e.g, Maitain ASGAverageCPUUtilization equal 50%</li>
+      <li>Target Tracking Policy: Use scaling metrics and value that ASG should maintain at all times (increases or decreases the number of tasks that your service runs based on a target value for a specific metric.), e.g, Maitain ASGAverageCPUUtilization equal 50%</li>
     </ul>
   </li>
   <li><b>Instance Warm-Up</b>: stops instances behind load balancer, failing the helath check and being terminated prematuraly</li>